unicode-org/message-format-wg/spec/data-model/README.md

 }
 ```

-An `UnsupportedExpression` represents an _expression_ with a
+An `UnsupportedAnnotation` represents a
-_reserved annotation_ or a _private-use annotation_ not supported
+_private-use annotation_ not supported by the implementation or a _reserved annotation_.
-by the implementation.
 The `sigil` corresponds to the starting sigil of the _annotation_.
 The `source` is the "raw" value (i.e. escape sequences are not processed)
 and does not include the starting `sigil`.